LauraMartinus/ukuxhumana/README.md

 ## Parallel Corpuses

-Our parallel corpuses are from (the Autshumato project)[https://biblio.ugent.be/publication/1851705/file/6736544#page=39].
+Our parallel corpuses are from [the Autshumato project](https://biblio.ugent.be/publication/1851705/file/6736544#page=39).
 The datasets contain data that was translated by professional translators, data that was sourced as translated file pairs from translators and data obtained from Government websites and documents

 # Models
 Two main architectures are used throughout this project, namely Convolutional Sequence to Sequence by Gehring et. al. and Transformer by Vaswani et. al. Fairseq(-py) and Tensor2Tensor were used in modeling these techniques respectively.